 Best 21-Inch Computer Monitor with Speakers

-The Asus VP228HE is our selection for the best 21-inch monitor with speakers.
-The two built-in 1.5W speakers deliver crisp stereo sound for the ultimate movie or music experience.
+The Acer UT222Q is our selection for the best 21-inch monitor with speakers.
+The two built-in 2W speakers deliver crisp stereo sound for the ultimate movie or music experience.
+As a portable monitor, we found that having built-in speakers was a great advantage and gave us one less thing to carry around.

 The following monitors feature stereo speakers and are our top choice for this category: